 When the games aren’t on, don’t worry, you still have an opportunity to find out more about this iconic gathering at the Braemar Highland Games Centre – a collection of mementos and tales from the games throughout the centuries.

 Sip a Dram at Royal Lochnagar Distillery

-Royal Lochnagar is tucked away a few minutes’ drive from Balmoral – so perhaps it is no surprise that the Queen issued it with a royal warrant almost immediately after moving to the castle (despite her dour appearance in the photos, the Queen liked nothing more than a bit of FUN, as her diaries attest).
+Royal Lochnagar is tucked away a few minutes’ drive from Balmoral – so perhaps it is no surprise that Queen Victoria I issued it with a royal warrant almost immediately after moving to the castle (despite her dour appearance in the photos, the Queen liked nothing more than a bit of FUN, as her diaries attest).